MeU1024/qc-vis/README.md

 # Quantivine: A Visualization Approach for Large-scale Quantum Circuit Representation and Analysis

-Here is the official implementation of the system in paper ["Quantivine: A Visualization Approach for Large-scale Quantum Circuit Representation and Analysis"]().
+Here is the official implementation of the system in paper ["Quantivine: A Visualization Approach for Large-scale Quantum Circuit Representation and Analysis"](https://doi.org/10.48550/arXiv.2307.08969) (IEEE VIS 2023).

 ![features](./images/features.png)